ravendb/docs/version_2_5/docs/studio/Documents.markdown

 On the top right corner of this screen you will find several buttons:

-- Save changes
+- Save
-- Reformat Document: will remove empty line and fix indentation
+- Reformat: will remove empty line and fix indentation
 - Outlining: Select whether to enable, disable or auto collapse outlining
 - Refresh: will reload the document from the server
 - Delete Document: to permanently delete the current document, will prompt before doing the delete